arabold/serverless-react-boilerplate/README.md

 ### How Does It Work?

 The idea is that we use AWS Lambda to serve the dynamic part of our app, the server-side logic, and perform the server-side rendering.
-For all static data like images, stylesheets and even the app's `index.tsx` that is loaded in the browser, we use an S3 bucket for public hosting.
+For all static data like images, stylesheets, and even the app's `index.tsx` that is loaded in the browser, we use an S3 bucket for public hosting.

 This combination makes our app fast and incredibly scalable.
-AWS will spin up new Lambda instances once your number of users increases, handling even the largest spikes fully automatically, while incurring virtually no costs when your app isn't used.
-At the same time S3 provides a robust and fast platform for your static content so you don't have to waste your own computing resources.
+AWS will spin up new Lambda instances once your number of users increases, handling even the largest spikes fully automatically while incurring virtually no costs when your app isn't used.
+At the same time, S3 provides a robust and fast platform for your static content so you don't have to waste your own computing resources.

 All resources, including the S3 bucket for hosting static content, are created and configured automatically when your app is deployed the first time.
 You can make changes to the default setup by updating your `serverless.yml` to your linking.